 A Liquid Death flavors taste test sounds hardcore.
 It sounds like I’m chugging some sort of caffeinated, spiked battery acid that comes in a can shaped like a grenade.
-But in reality, it was one of the more pleasant, hydrating taste tests I’ve done in my time at Sporked.
+But in reality, Liquid Death is water…and tea…and stuff that isn’t quite water but also isn’t quite soda.
+But is Liquid Death good?
+I drank all the Liquid Death flavors I could get my hands on in order to rank them from worst Liquid Death flavor to best Liquid death flavor.

 Related: What Is Liquid Death?
 Is It Just Water?

-I tried all the Liquid Death flavors and now I’m here to rank them, so you can look metal as heck while drinking the best Liquid Death flavor for your taste.
+I tried all the Liquid Death flavors I could find—including Liquid Death water flavors, Liquid Death tea flavors, and Liquid Death soda flavors—and now I’m here to rank them, so you can look metal as heck while drinking the best Liquid Death flavor for your tastes.

 Related: Every Spindrift Flavor, Ranked